Paul was in prison in Rome when he wrote this epistle. The Bible

 prison when he wrote these words, but Paul had peace.
 He knew that somehow it

 all tied into the will of God and somehow it would glorify Christ.
-Christ is
+Christ is able to give you peace in any situation.
+Christ is the

-has given people peace in the worst of situations.
-Dying on a death-bed of
+Prince of Peace.
+Jesus has given people peace in the worst of situations.
+Dying

-cancer, rotting in a jail cell, or seeing their family fall apart around them;
+on a death-bed of cancer, rotting in a jail cell, or seeing their family fall

-may beset any of us, but we do know that Jesus can give us peace through it
+what sorrows or calamities may beset any of us, but we do know that Jesus can

-all.
-He said to the disciples, My peace give I unto you.
+give us peace through it all.
+He said to the disciples, My peace give I

 Paul opened this epistle by saying a few things about himself and

 then saying a few things about the believers in Ephesus.
-In other words we see
+In other words, we see

-who was writing and who was being written to, but now we get to the really
+who was writing and who was being written to, but now we get to the really important subject, who is being written about: God as

-In verse 2 Paul wrote, from
+He is manifest in Christ.
+In verse 2 Paul wrote, from God our Father, and from the Lord

-the right to do it.
-If you mention God, make sure to mention Jesus also.
-We
+God and Father of our Lord Jesus Christ.
+That is the right way to do it.
+If you mention God, make sure

-only know God because of Jesus.
+to mention Jesus also.
+We only know God because of Jesus.
 Jesus is God.
-Jesus is God manifest in the
+Jesus

-have seen me, you have seen the Father.
-The Father spoke from heaven and said, This is my beloved Son, hear Him.
+is God manifest in the flesh.
+Jesus said, If you have seen me, you have seen the Father.
+The Father spoke from heaven and said,

 In these opening verses Paul mentions himself, he mentions the